BrandonMiyazaki/BrandonMiyazaki.github.io/README.md

 ## Purpose

-The purpose of this GitHub Pages site is to provide a platform for me to share my thoughts and experiences with a wider audience.
-It serves as a personal space where I can express myself and connect with like-minded individuals.
+The purpose of this GitHub Pages site is to provide a platform for me to share my knowledge and experiences with a wider audience.
+It serves as a space where I can contribute to the tech community and connect with like-minded individuals.

 ## License